Healthy Homes Assessment Lyall Bay

 Home Assessments Lyall Bay for Rental Properties

-There are numerous things you should look for during a house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous things to check during a house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standards.
+Some examples include:

 • Can the unit heat up sufficient capacity?

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of the tenancy services ruling could be significant for landlords and property managers.
-For professional guidance, contact us today to book your rental property house assessment.
+The repercussions of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling can be significant for property managers and landlords.
+For professional guidance, contact us today to book your rental property house evaluation.

 home assessments for rental properties